See something we could improve on this page? Give website feedback.

 UPDATED: What is happening now?

 PBOT and PBOT contractors completed construction on replacement of plastic separators with concrete separators on SW Naito Avenue in 2025.
-Design is complete on SW Madison Street and NE Couch Street sections though construction is awaiting completion of other projects in area, and (in the case of Madison) end of the holiday construction moratorium to complete construction.
+Design is complete on SW Madison Street and NE Couch Street sections and construction is currently being scheduled.

 Public Involvement Opportunities